ForgeRock/ThreatMetrix-Auth-Nodes/README.md

 * **Service Type** - Defines the API Response output fields returned from the API Request.
 The default configuration is session-policy.
 See the ThreatMetrix Portal KB for a full list of service types.
 * **Event Type** - Specifies the type of transaction or event.
 The default configuration is login.
 See the ThreatMetrix Portal KB for a full list of event types.
 * **Policy** - The policy to be used for the query.
-* **API Error Action** - If an API error is encountered (e.g. network error, timeouts, invalid parameters), then the configured action will be followed as the outcome.
-This allows the system administrator to define the behavior in the unlikely event this occurs at runtime.
 * **Unknown Session Action** - If an "unknown session" is encountered at runtime, this allows the system administrator to define the behavior in the unlikely event this occurs at runtime.
 Unknwon sessions occur for a variety of reasons where the device profiling has failed.
 * **Query Type** - Defines the query type to send to ThreatMetrix.
 Session Query requires device profile inforamtion and Attribute Query does not require device profile information.
 * **Session Query URI** - ThreatMetrix Session Query URI.This is used when the **Query Type** is set to Session Query, otherwise ignored.